What is a Student Credit Card?

 2. Building a Credit History

 A student credit card can assist you in improving your credit score and help you establish your credit history.
-This in turn can help you in time to come when you will need to apply for other types of credit like a loan or mortgage.
+This in turn can help you in the time to come when you will need to apply for other types of credit like a loan or mortgage.
 But building your credit history can only happen if you use your card responsibly.

 Student card offers students large rewards in the form of cashback from their purchases or free travel rewards.
 These rewards can enable you to buy things you might not be able to afford before.